 Drink lots of plain water, and eat lots of fresh fruits, which are available in plenty in the summer in Crete.

-If you are traveling with young children, try to keep them out of the afternoon sun, especially if you are visiting in July or August, the afternoon heat can reach up to 40 degrees Celsius ( about 104 Fahrenheit) and that is definitely not safe for young children or the elderly people.
+If you are traveling with young children, try to keep them out of the afternoon sun, especially if you are visiting in July or August, the afternoon heat can reach up to 40 degrees Celsius ( about 104 Fahrenheit) and that is definitely not safe for young children or the older people.

 What Do You Mean No Paper In The Toilet?

-In Crete, you are not supposed to through paper in the toilet, people get very confused when they hear about this but it’s true, the drains in Crete cannot handle much and they clog up very easily so because of this reason, all toilets will have a bin that you are supposed to throw used paper in.
+In Crete, you are not supposed to through paper in the toilet, people get very confused when they hear about this, but it’s true, the drains in Crete cannot handle much, and they clog up very easily so because of this reason, all toilets will have a bin that you are supposed to throw used paper in.